Education in Mexico

 Admission to Higher Education

-Other short, applied programs include a certificado or diploma in a specialized field.
-Certificato/Diplomado programs (certificate-level programs) run from one to three semesters, while salida lateral programs last up to four years and sometimes account for the first one or two years of a licenciatura or titulo professional program.
+Other short, applied programs lead to a certificado or diploma.
+These certificate-level programs run from one to three semesters, while so-called salida lateral (lateral exit) programs can last up to four years and may sometimes account for the first one or two years of a licenciatura or titulo professional program.

 Licenciado and Titulo Profesional Degrees